Streekmuseum Goeree-Overflakkee

 The Streekmuseum Goeree-Overflakkee (English: Regional Museum of Goeree-Overflakkee) is established in seven small houses dating back to the seventeenth century, in the old village of Sommelsdijk in the Netherlands.
 The buildings are inter-connected.

 The museum is subdivided into nineteen sections and there is an annually changing exhibition.
 All aspects of life and work on the island of Goeree-Overflakkee are shown in a well-ordered way.
 The museum collection dates back to the first century A.D.
 The visitor will find a complete dwelling, grocery shop and school classroom A.D.
 1900.
 The sections fishery and agriculture give an impression of the principal means of living in the past.

 People may also take a glance at the workshops of a blacksmith, a cartwright, a clogmaker and a shoemaker.
-A photo-collection serves as a reminder of the ‘Watersnoodramp’, the disastrous flood of 1953, when hundreds of islanders were drowned.
+A photo-collection serves as a reminder of the ‘Watersnoodramp’, the disastrous flood of 1953, when hundreds of islanders drowned.